-Amanda knew there was something different about her, she knew that there was indeed something missing inside of her.
-She always felt ditached from all those around her and wished she knew how to fit in better, if only too get away from the constant stares of disapproval as she rolled through life doing everything she shouldn’t.
+Amanda knew there was something different about her.
+She knew that there was indeed something missing.
+She always felt detached from all those around her and wished she knew how to fit in better—if only to get away from the constant stares of disapproval as she rolled through life doing everything she shouldn’t.

-She was reckless and spirited, she spoke her mind without a single filter to protect her from the consequences.
-Many times she had gotten herself into what she now dubbed as a pickle.
-She recalled a very specific occasion that semented the fact that she was not to be trusted alone.
+She was reckless and spirited; she spoke her mind without a single filter to protect her from the consequences.
+Many times, she had gotten herself into what she now dubbed as a pickle.
+She recalled a very specific occasion that cemented the fact that she was not to be trusted alone.

-She was walking through the park, had just finished work and was on her way home.
-A group of juveniles were hanging on a bench chattering away about what?
+She was walking through the park; she had just finished work and was on her way home.
+A group of juveniles were hanging on a bench chattering away about...what?
 She had no clue.
-She gave them a wide birth as she moved forward, trying her hardest to not make eye contact with them.
-She heard them chuckiling as she walked by.
-She heard them shuffling about and smelt the stale smell of marijuana.
+She gave them a wide berth as she moved forward, trying her hardest to not make eye contact with them.
+She heard them chuckling and shuffling about as she walked by, and smelt the stale smell of marijuana.

-“oi!”
-One of the younglings shouted while I was in hearing distance.
-I ignored them and carried on shuffling past.
+“Oi!” one of the younglings shouted while she was in hearing distance.
+She ignored them and carried on shuffling past.

-“oi you girly!
+“Oi you, girly!
 Come over here.
 We got something to show you.”
-They began to giggle as this was apparently hilarious.
-I turned my head and rolled my eyes at them while I continued too walk.
+They began to giggle as if this was apparently hilarious.
+She turned her head and rolled her eyes at them while she continued to walk.

 “That bitch has got some kind of attitude!”

-“we should go teach her a lesson.” one of the others chimed in.
+“We should go teach her a lesson,” one of the others chimed in.

-I turned to look at them. “hey boys, would you mind kindly leaving me the hell alone, I certainly don’t want to get idiotic boy guts on my shoe.”
+She turned to look at them.
+“Hey boys, would you mind kindly leaving me the hell alone?
+I certainly don’t want to get idiotic boy guts on my shoe.”

-They looked at each other dumfounded.
-Clearly unable to believe that a girl like me would be able to stand up to any of them, and sure enough I could agree.
-I was 5 foot 6, 120 pounds with blonde hair and blue eyes.
-I certainly was not a body builder or a heavy weight champion.
-I watched as they eyed each other up clearly trying to figure out what to do next.
-Suddenly form what she could tell the biggest boy came forward with something shiny in his hand.
-Upon closer inspection, sure enough, it was a knife.
+They looked at each other, dumfounded.
+Clearly, they were unable to believe that a girl like her would be able to stand up to any of them, and, sure enough, she could agree.
+She was five foot six, 120 pounds with blonde hair and blue eyes.
+She was not a body builder or a heavy weight champion.
+She watched as they eyed each other, clearly trying to figure out what to do next.
+Suddenly, from what she could tell, the biggest boy came forward with something shiny in his hand.
+Upon closer inspection, it was a knife.

-“why don’t you come closer and say that again,” He said menacingly,
+“Why don’t you come closer and say that again,” he said menacingly.

-She took a step closer to them, completely calm and collected, not an ounce of fear on my soft lady features.
+She took a step closer to them, completely calm and collected, not an ounce of fear on her soft lady features.

-“I would, however I am deeply concerned about catching something…..incurable.”
+“I would, however I am deeply concerned about catching something…incurable.”

-“You bitch! “ at that he lunged forward with the knife, a quick side step from myself means I avoided an impaling.
-I twisted sharply and gave a roundhouse kick to the side of his face, watching as he went down while simultaneously bringing his hand to cover the infected area.
+“You bitch!”At that, he lunged forward with the knife.
+A quick side step from her meant she avoided an impaling.
+She twisted sharply and gave a roundhouse kick to the side of his face, watching as he went down while simultaneously bringing his hand to cover the affected area.

-“one down,” she said nonchalantly.
+“One down,” she said nonchalantly.

-Another 2 lunged forward trying to hit her from 2 different aides.
-Of course she wasn’t blind so she saw what they were doing.
-As they began to try and sandwich her in she moved to the side causing them to almost collide into each other, luckily for them they righted themselves before they managed to collide into eachother.
-She had to wonder how it felt for them in that moment being bested by a woman, or lets be honest, based on her height a girl would be more accurate.
+Another two lunged forward trying to hit her from two different angles.
+Of course, she wasn’t blind so she saw what they were doing.
+As they began to sandwich her in, she moved to the side, causing them to almost collide into each other.
+Luckily for them, they righted themselves before they managed to crash.
+She had to wonder how it felt for them in that moment, being bested by a woman—or, let's be honest, based on her height, a girl would be more accurate.